Rose Hill Gymnasium

 Rose Hill Gymnasium is a 3,200-seat multi-purpose arena on the Rose Hill campus of Fordham University in The Bronx, New York City, New York.
-The arena, which opened in 1925, is the oldest on-campus venue currently used primarily for an NCAA Division I basketball team and the second-oldest overall (with the oldest being Northeastern University's Matthews Arena, opened in 1910 and currently used for its basketball and hockey teams).
-Fordham's volleyball team also used the gym.
-The Rose Hill Gymnasium has a gothic façade that fits in well with the rest of Fordham University's buildings.
-The interior design features two high-tech video boards, bleachers that surround all four sides of the court, and additional elevated seating along the courtside.
+The arena, which opened in 1925, is the oldest on-campus venue currently used primarily for an NCAA Division I basketball team and, upon the closure Northeastern University's Matthews Arena in December 2025, will become the oldest overall college basketball venue in use.
+The volleyball team of Fordham University also uses the gym.
+The Rose Hill Gymnasium has a gothic facade in keeping with the rest of Fordham University's buildings.
+The interior design features two high-tech video boards, bleachers that surround all four sides of the court, and additional elevated seating along the court.
 ESPN named this gym one of the four “cathedrals” of college basketball.
 At the time it was built, it was one of the largest on-campus facilities in the country, earning it the nickname "The Prairie."
 The Rose Hill Gymnasium has been the site of many legendary college and high school basketball games, including the final high school game of Lew Alcindor, later known as Kareem Abdul-Jabbar.
 During World War II, it was also used as a barracks.
 New York City Mayor Ed Koch lived in these barracks for a time.
-As early as 1970 an effort, headed by famed Fordham alumnus Vince Lombardi, was made to build a new arena.
+As early as 1970, an effort headed by famed Fordham alumnus Vince Lombardi was made to build a new arena.
 This effort ended with Lombardi's death and the move of head basketball coach "Digger" Phelps to the University of Notre Dame.

 Architectural style

-Here are some features that show the gothic revival architectural style:

-Arches: The entrance doors to the gymnasium are under one pointed arch.
-There are also six windows with a similar shape above the main doors.

-Buttresses: There are a few buttresses around the windows for exterior support.

-Stone-like materials: The main entrance is surrounded by stone and stone carvings.

-Parapets with crenelations: There is a small wall, or parapet, that exceeds the edge of the gym's roof and it has cut outs, or crenellations, which were used as fortification in Medieval Castles.

-Sculpture elements: Above the main arch to the entrance there is a stone sculpture of a cross and Fordham's emblem.

-Tracery: There are ovals and other shapes carved in stone on the windows.

-Walls: The exterior front walls are made of rough light fieldstones.
+Some of the features of the building that display a Gothic Revival architectural style include arches and arch-like shapes, buttresses around the windows for exterior support, stone carvings, a parapet with crenellations commonly used in medieval castles, a stone sculpture of a cross and Fordham's emblem above the main arch to the entrance, and walls made of rough light field stones.

 History

 The Gymnasium hosted its first basketball game on January 16, 1925.
-The game was refereed by Frankie Frisch, a Fordham alumni and New York Giants' second baseman.
+The game was refereed by Frankie Frisch, a Fordham alumni, and New York Giants' second baseman.

-During World War 2, this gym was used as a U.S. army barracks to shelter the soldiers and separate them from the general public.
-On May 11, 1946 President Harry Truman visited this barrack and rang a ship bell that still remains there today.
+During World War 2, this gym was used as a U.S. Army barracks to shelter the soldiers and separate them from the general public.
+On May 11, 1946, President Harry Truman visited this barrack and rang a ship bell that remains there today.
 Fordham athletic teams continue to ring this bell after conference championship wins.